slaetthult/TempoRun/README.md

 ```
 #### Scroll To Element
 https://www.npmjs.com/package/vue-scrollto <br>
-Have a nice smooth scroll to any element you want.
+Have a nice smooth scroll to any element you want. <br>
 You can use it in your method functions:
 ``` bash
 this.$scrollTo(this.$el);